365 Things to Do in Memphis #16: Observe Martin Luther King Jr. Day

 There are a plenty of ways to observe MLK Day in Memphis.

 Usually, Memphis organizations coordinate volunteer efforts so the community can get involved.
-In 2020, Volunteer Memphis will MLK Days of Service, with dozens of projects going on all weekend.
+In 2021, Volunteer Memphis will MLK Days of Service, with dozens of projects going on Jan.
+14-18.
+Sign up here.

 The NCRM is perhaps the most important attraction in Memphis.
 In terms of history and the city’s role in the worldwide struggle for civil rights, it’s a must-visit for visitors and locals alike.
 After its renovation and reopening in 2014, the NCRM does an even better job of telling that story with immersive, multimedia, and interactive exhibits that focus on the people behind a movement that continues today.